ibizaman/mFPN/README.md

      :wq -> Mza

-Since you don't have ethernet or wifi access to the RPi, at least in my case, you should copy the repository on a USB key that you will mount it on your RPi:
+Since you don't have ethernet or wifi access to the RPi, at least in my case, you should copy the repository on a USB key that you will mount on your RPi:

     # On a mac:
     cp -a mFPN /Volumes/NAME_OF_USB_KEY